 Powering the Queensland economy

-The Advanced Manufacturing Roadmap closely aligns with the newly announced Made In Queensland program, a $20 million state-wide manufacturing program dedicated to supporting Queensland’s manufacturing industry.
+The Advanced Manufacturing Roadmap closely aligns with the Made In Queensland program, a $40 million state-wide manufacturing program dedicated to supporting Queensland's manufacturing industry.
 Government will work with local manufacturers to help them to increase their international productivity and competitiveness, and adopt innovative processes and technologies.

 In addition the Roadmap is investing up to $7.6 million over three years to speed up the state's transition from traditional to advanced manufacturing.

-For Queensland to become a recognised leader, nationally and internationally, by 2026 for its advanced manufacturing technologies, products, systems and services.
+Our vision is for Queensland to become a recognised leader - nationally and internationally - by 2026 for its advanced manufacturing technologies, products, systems and services.

-- Targeting the adoption and adaptation of innovative technologies and processes by increasing manufacturers’ digital capability and collaboration between business and research organisations, and
+- Target the adoption and adaptation of innovative technologies and processes

-The actions included in the Roadmap have been developed in response to issues raised in both online and targeted consultation across the state with business, research agencies, peak industry bodies, state and federal government agencies and unions on a Discussion Paper released on 24 February 2016 ( 1 MB).
-There were up to 100 participants in the consultation process.
+These actions were developed in response to consultation with businesses, research agencies, peak industry bodies, state and federal government agencies, and unions on a discussion paper ( 1 MB).

-We are developing six industry roadmaps which will guide how industry and government works together for the next 10 years.
+We are developing six industry roadmaps to guide the way that industry and government work together for the next 10 years.